Supporting 120 overseas projects worldwide with Braille Bibles and Books in 43 languages to 47 countries

 We also welcome enquiries from individuals who want advice about obtaining Braille.
 Unfortunately, we can only meet direct requests for Braille when funds and transcription of the relevant language are in place.

-For up to date information, go to our News page where Updates and Newsletters can be found.
+For New Languages, Production Updates and other information, go to our News page where Updates and Newsletters can be found.
 The Videos page shows clips of our Mini Braille library project and 'Bike for Braille' which raised £9,500 for this project.

 Website Banner Design and Photograph © John Persson